Financial Accountability Return Guide

 We do not anticipate we will spend the funds until after 30 June 2024, what should we do?

 The department must be notified of exceptional circumstances whereby approved funding cannot be expended by 30 June 2024.
 Notification should include an explanation for why funding has not been expended and a timeline for spending the outstanding funds.
-Decisions regarding unspent funds will be made by the department on a case by case basis.
+Decisions regarding unspent funds will be made by the department on a case-by-case basis.
 Decisions will be confirmed by the department in writing.

 Why are there check boxes on the bottom of the financial accountability statement?